NUS High School of Math and Science: Sports

 NUS High School offers various sports to choose from as part of its options for co-curricular activities.
-The compulsory physical education modules from Years 1 to 6 also covers sports such as soccer, netball, basketball, badminton, floorball, baseball, outdoor education, and so on.
+The compulsory physical education modules from Years 1 to 6 also cover sports such as football, netball, basketball, badminton, floorball, baseball, outdoor education, and so on.

+Performing Arts

+NUS High School also offers various performing arts co-curricular activities, such as Chinese Orchestra, High School Choir, Dance Club, Drama Club, and School Orchestra.

 Houses

 Students are sorted at random into one of four houses upon matriculation.
 The four houses, named Faraday, Fibonacci, Fleming and Nobel, bear the colours yellow, red, blue and green respectively.
 An annual house challenge is held between the houses.

+Admissions

+Students are primarily admitted to the school in Year 1 or Year 3 after a selection process comprising tests and group activities in which they are assessed for their understanding and passion in mathematics and the sciences.
+The school attracts the top 10% of Singapore's national cohort of primary school students.
+Annually, it receives over 2000 applications from both local and international students for its Year 1 admissions, enrolling about 180 students, giving an admissions rate of below 8.5%.

 Campus

 Location

 Currently, the NUS High School campus sits on 4.7 hectares of land off Clementi Ave 1.
 The school moved operations from its temporary campus at the former Raffles Junior College grounds at Mount Sinai Road in 2005.

 Building features

-Due to the school's specialization in mathematics and science, the building features many designs relating to mathematics and science.
-These include, but are not limited to, a drawing of the four DNA bases (ACGT) on the roof of the concourse, a timeline of major mathematical discoveries, and colored metal shades to represent the digits of pi.
+Due to the school's specialisation in mathematics and science, the building features many designs relating to mathematics and science.
+These include, but are not limited to, a drawing of the four DNA bases (ACGT) on the roof of the concourse, a timeline of major mathematical discoveries, and coloured metal shades to represent the digits of pi.